 Being able to welcome all students regardless of their difficulties is one of IFS aims.
 We look to prevent and reduce learning and relational difficulties that students may encounter, by providing specific guidance to teachers and parents.
 Students with disabilities and/or specific learning needs can benefit from the specific support schemes IFS offers, particularly through the in-school GAIN structure.

 At the school itself, IFS has specialised teachers who help students with academic and/or personal problems while keeping them in regular classes.

 Depending on your children’s needs and situation, different projects at different frequencies can be arranged for them.

 The GAIN team is composed of specialized teachers and school psychologists.

-Two psychologists work at IFS, one for students from N1 to Grade 5, and one for students from Grade 6 to 12.
+Three psychologists work at IFS, two for students from N1 to Grade 5, and one for students from Grade 6 to 12.
 These trained professionals provide a confidential space for talking and listening.
 Conducting individual and confidential meetings with the students and/or parents from Kindergarten to Terminale (Grade 12).
 The school psychologists assess the needs and demands of students and help determine the best cause of action e.g. referrals to external consultants and counsellors.
 They not only intervene when the issue concerns academic studies but also when it is about individual personal matters.